6d6b68/bits-and-pieces/README.md

 ## Examples

-McDonald's uses a

-Beef Hamburger Patty

-American Cheese, Sesame Bun, Ketchup, Pickles, Onions, Mustard
+In the quarter poudner with cheese, McDonald's uses a Beef Hamburger Patty, American Cheese, Sesame Bun, Ketchup, Pickles, Onions, Mustard

 Using the standard, the following string would result